Under the Retail Law, a person usually must hold a retailer authorisation in order to sell energy.

 If you own, operate or control a privately owned network, you will need an exemption from the requirement to register with the Australian Energy Market Operator (AEMO).
 Usually if you hold a retail exemption you will also need a network exemption, which are also administered by the AER.
 The AER's Electricity NSP Registration Exemption Guideline contains more information on these network exemptions, including a full list of the classes of network exemption available.

 There are three different types of retail exemptions:

 - Registrable exemptions

 - Individual exemptions

 If you are eligible for a deemed exemption, you do not need to apply to the AER.
 Instead, you are ‘deemed’ to fall within a particular class of exemption.
 However, you still need to abide by the conditions attached to the relevant class of exemption.
 The guideline sets out these conditions.

-If you are eligible for a registrable exemption, you do not need to apply to the AER, however, you must complete the online registration form and submit it to the AER.
-Once you have done this, and we have placed your details on our public register, your exemption will come into force.
-You will need to abide by the conditions attached to the relevant class of registrable exemption.
-The guideline sets out these conditions.
+If you are eligible for a registrable exemption, you must register your energy selling activities with the AER by completing the online registration form and submitting it to the AER.
+Once you have done this and we have published relevant details on our pubic register of retail exemptions, your exemption will come into force.
+Please note, the AER does not approve retail exemption registrations.